 - out-of-pocket expenses;

 - provisions for continuity of care; and

-- an explanation of the appeals process.
+- the appeals process.

 You have the right to receive coverage for emergency services when a "prudent person" would reasonably believe that your condition is serious enough to require emergency medical attention.

-You have the right to apply for a standing referral from your primary care physician when you have a condition that requires ongoing care from a specialist.
+If you are in an HMO, you have the right to apply for a standing referral from your primary care physician when you have a condition that requires ongoing care from a specialist.
 In some cases, your HMO may be required to provide access to such specialty care outside the network

 contact the Office of Consumer Health Insurance

 toll free at (877) 527-9431.